lsst/ap_pipe/doc/lsst.ap.pipe/getting-started.rst

   <https://community.lsst.org/t/creating-and-using-new-style-reference-catalogs/1523>`_
   ingested into a main Butler repository

-  - The reference catalogs must be in a directory called `ref_cats` with subdirectories for each catalog containing the appropriate catalog shards.
+  - The reference catalogs must be in a directory called :file:`ref_cats` with subdirectories for each catalog containing the appropriate catalog shards.
     We recommend using Pan-STARRS for photometry and gaia for astrometry.
     An example :ref:`config file <command-line-task-config-howto-configfile>` for using these two catalogs can be found in the `ap_verify_hits2015`_ repository.